A Defensible Answer to Every AI Email Security Question

 Review Policy Controls

 Oversight modes are configured per mailbox and enforced at the API layer, not in application code.
-Under gated_send, the send_email endpoint queues messages for human approval rather than delivering them, regardless of how the API call is constructed.
+Under gated_send, the POST /v1/mailboxes/{mailbox_id}/send endpoint queues messages for human approval rather than delivering them, regardless of how the API call is constructed.
 The agent has no code path to force delivery — the enforcement is in MultiMail's infrastructure.

 3